Guide to Becoming a Social Work Case Manager

 The National Association of Social Workers offers the social worker in gerontology credential.
 This credential is available to BSW grads who have experience working with older adults and completed gerontology-specific coursework.

-Frequently Asked Questions About Becoming a Case Manager
+Frequently Asked Questions About Case Management in Social Work

 Case managers assist people receiving services from various organizations, such as:

 They help people manage life transitions, avoid crises, and access resources.
 Case managers create plans to help people become more self-sufficient in the long term.
 They monitor clients' progress and coordinate services with other support professionals.

 What is the difference between a social worker and a case manager?

 Social work encompasses many different jobs.
 Some social workers focus on counseling and psychotherapy or policy analysis and research.
 Social workers who are case managers primarily help people navigate complex systems, like healthcare, foster care, or the court system.
 They know what resources are available.
 They connect individuals to different service providers and monitor their progress.

 Licensed social workers need an MSW.
 Case managers tend to have a BSW or a bachelor's degree in a related field.

 How do you become a successful case manager?